citrix/tech-marketing/projects/tech-zone/visual-studio-code-guide.md

     ![Visual Studio Code Navigation](/media/visual-studio-code-guide_vsc-navigation.png)

 1. As you edit in markdown, errors are shown with a squiggly line.
-There is a warning triangle icon in the lower left identiting how many markdown errors are detected.
+There is a warning triangle icon in the lower left identifying how many markdown errors are detected.
 Selecting the triangle provides additional details on the errors.

     ![Visual Studio Code Markdown Errors](/media/visual-studio-code-guide_md-errors.png)